mcoenca/php-efficient-boilerplate/README.md

 There is a bit of magic happening here:

-We detect in all templates trs() calls and translate them or add the new token to the translation files
+In all template calls to `trs($token)` we translate the token if it exists, or add the new token to the translation files.

-+ you can add a markdown prefix to specify what token should be parsed as markdown
+You can add a markdown prefix to your tokens like `md-*` to specify that some token should be parsed as markdown after being translated.

-So when a client wants to modify a string, you just have to send him your new.php file.
-He finds the string he wants to modify, send it back to you.
+So when a client wants to modify a string, you just have to send him your `new.php` file.
+He finds the string he wants to modify, send it back to you, you run the build scripts, commit, and it's over.

 ### JS tasks